Percy hand selected the flowers. They had to be just right.

-And he walked the distance to tell her.
+And he walked the five-mile distance to tell her.
 Every single day.

-He paved the way for my family.
-We are here in the United States because he gathered up his family and left for a better life.
+Percy paved the way for my family.
+We are here in the United States because he gathered up his family and left for a better life with the Saints.
 One which he believed in.
 A life filled with freedom and opportunity.
 A place to worship his Lord.

 A heritage to be proud of.

 That pocket watch – each name engraved as it has been passed down three generations.
 It represents grit, conviction, and heart.
 A treasured token now in the hands of Austin.

 As a family, we haven’t forgotten Percy and everything he stood for.
 We continue the tradition in a Salt Lake City cemetery.

 Flowers representing a beautiful love story.
 Flowers representing courage, faith and hope.
 Flowers to remember a sacrifice.